|ARC1301||Architectural Design I|

 This course covers the study and practice in the preparation of the reverses, contour and profile plans from field notes with emphasis on land development drafting, road layout, drainage, sanitary and water facility planning.
 Lab fee required.

 This course will prepare the student for the field of Engineering Technology and/or related sciences.
 The course will focus on specialized practical knowledge related to the mathematical, scientific or technical aspects of mathematics, science and engineering.
 Fundamental principles of statics, co-planar and non-co-planar force systems including concurrent and non-concurrent forces will be covered.
 Additional focus will be placed on both friction and non-friction systems.
 Stress and strain evaluations on columns, beams, trusses and foundation systems will also be addressed.

 |GIS1040||Fundamentals of Geographic Information Systems|

 This course will introduce the student to the use of geographic information systems (GIS) in spatial data exploration, map layout creation and data editing and analysis.
 This course is a fundamental-level course that assumes no prior knowledge of GIS.
 Topics covered will include the applications of GIS in various fields, the structure of the ArcGIS platform, the use of different tools to explore and modify spatial data and the analysis of spatial data to answer real world questions.

 This course traces the application of art into the development of architecture, interiors and furniture design from ancient civilizations to the end of the 19th century.
 The student will develop the ability to recognize and use different period styles of architecture, interior and furniture in today's setting.
 Terminology of both architectural styles and furniture will be stressed.
-Lab fee required.
+This course will introduce the historic preservation registration process and respective preservation application.

 |IND1404C||Technical Design I|